gbmhunter/blog/content/electronics/components/oscillators/_index.md

 ## Crystals

 _Crystals_ (also called by the more generic term _oscillator_, although oscillators are also used to refer to other "oscillating" components) are electrical components which output a periodic waveform that can be used as a clock source for digital logic (which includes microcontrollers, it's main use).
+They can also be called _piezoelectric resonators_.
 See the {{% link text="Oscillator page" src="" %}} for information on powered oscillators.

 {{< img src="crystal-schematic.png" width="275px" caption="A schematic of a crystal, usually connected to a microcontroller or other digital device that uses a clock.
 The load capacitance usually varies from 6-25pF per leg (see the crystals datasheet for the correct value)." >}}

 {{< img src="smd-tuning-fork-weird-name-for-crystal.png" width="275px" caption="Weird name for a crystal, don't you think?
 Image from http://www.foxonline.com/pdfs/fsrlf.pdf."  >}}

+_AT Cut_ crystals are the most common form of crystal.
+This is where the resonant frequency is determined by the thickness of the cut crystal.

 ### Schematic Symbol